 Employee Stock Purchase Plan.
-Recently, the Board adopted and the stockholders approved an Employee Stock Purchase Plan (the "ESP Plan").
+On March 21, 1997, the Board adopted, subject to stockholder approval as described herein, an Employee Stock Purchase Plan (the "ESP Plan").
+The Board will submit the ESP Plan to the Company's stockholders for consideration at the next annual meeting.
 The ESP Plan provides employees with the right to purchase shares of Common Stock through payroll deduction.
 A total of 2,000,000 shares of Common Stock are available for purchase under the ESP Plan, subject to adjustment in the number and price of shares of Common Stock available for purchase in the event the outstanding shares of Common Stock are increased or decreased through stock dividends, recapitalizations, reorganizations or similar changes.
 The Plan is to be administered by the Board, which may delegate responsibility for such administration to a committee of the Board (the "Committee").
 Subject to the terms of the ESP Plan, the Board or the Committee shall have authority to interpret the ESP Plan, to prescribe, amend and rescind rules and regulations relating to it, and to make all other determinations deemed necessary or advisable in administering the ESP Plan.

-An employee of a Participating Company is eligible to participate in the ESP Plan if the employee, as of the last day of the month immediately preceding the effective date of an election to purchase shares of Common Stock pursuant to the ESP Plan: (1) has been employed on a full-time basis for at least six consecutive months; or (2) has been employed on a part-time basis for at least 24 consecutive months.
-Presently, only employees of the Company residing in the United States are eligible to participate in the ESP Plan.
+An employee of the Company or a Participating Company is eligible to participate in the ESP Plan if the employee, as of the last day of the month immediately preceding the effective date of an election to purchase shares of Common Stock pursuant to the ESP Plan: (1) has been employed on a full-time basis for at least six consecutive months; or (2) has been employed on a part-time basis for at least 24 consecutive months.
 An employee is considered to be a part-time employee if the employee is scheduled to work at least 20 hours per week.
 Notwithstanding the foregoing, any employee who, after purchasing Common Stock under the ESP Plan, would own five percent or more of the total combined voting power or value of all classes of stock of the Company or any parent corporation or subsidiary corporation thereof is not eligible to participate.
 Ownership of stock is determined in accordance with the provisions of Section 424(d) of the Internal Revenue Code.
 Further, an employee is not eligible to participate if such participation would permit such employee's rights to purchase stock under all employee stock purchase plans of the Participating Companies which meet the requirements of section 423(b) of the Code to accrue at a rate which exceeds \$25,000 in fair market value (as determined pursuant to section 423(b)(8) of the Code) for each calendar year in which such option is outstanding.